Italy's Berlusconi drops allies accused of mafia links

 The move is a political gamble that may win the People of Freedom (PDL) party some votes but also risks losing support among the local power base of deselected politicians.

-"This choice does not imply a judgement that those involved are guilty," said Fabrizio Cicchitto, head of the PDL group in the lower house of parliament.
+"This choice does not imply a judgment that those involved are guilty," said Fabrizio Cicchitto, head of the PDL group in the lower house of parliament.

 "I continue to believe that Nicola Cosentino is innocent and has been the target of an extremely harsh campaign by media and judges," he said.